demo-dumbways/ebook-devops/docs/Getting-Started/2-Medium/3-How-to-c8-project.md

 ---

-# 3. How To Create Medium Project
+# 3. How To Create an Article

 :::info
 Step by step penggunaan **Medium** ini akan digunakan untuk mengerjakan tugas mingguan.